Quantum Mechanics in symmetry language: Dynamics, decoherence and classicality in symmetry description

 \subsubsection{Global decoherence}

 In what concerns classicality of the Universe as a whole, in Sec. \ref{sec:insepar} we argued that Universe must be considered as an intertwined ensemble of its components and its global state is simply union of the states of its components.
 If the components are decohered, so is the Universe.
-Nonetheless, very large anisotropy modes of the Universe may yet have a coherent state because their causal interaction is suppressed by the expansion of the Universe~\cite{houricond}.
-If this is true, only a fraction of the Universe behaves classically.
-In addition, the example discussed in Sec. \ref{sec:dyntime} shows that a probabilistic interpretation of measurements performed on large modes maybe meaningless because for them Universe is {\it small} and they have access only to a single copy of it.
-It rests however one question: Does the Universe globally represent a symmetry non-trivially, i.e. can a homomorphism similar to (\ref{comphomorph}) consisting of all entities in the Universe be nontrivial ?
-This does not create any inconsistency, but as explained in Sec. \ref{sec:dyntime} the confidence on its observation would be very low because we only have one Universe.
+Nonetheless, very large anisotropy modes of the Universe may yet have a coherent state, because their causal interaction is suppressed by the expansion of the Universe~\cite{houricond}.
+Indeed, simulation of quantum corrections in a toy model of early Universe shows that nonlocal quantum effects may have crucial contribution in both inflation and late acceleration of the Universe~\cite{houricondqm}.
+Giving the fact that at present dark energy is the dominant constituent of the Universe, these observations may mean that only a fraction of the Universe behaves classically.

+The example of a small universe in Sec. \ref{sec:dyntime} shows that a probabilistic interpretation of measurements performed on large modes of matter distribution in the Universe may be meaningless, because for them Universe is {\it small} and they have access only to a single copy of it.
+The existence of these causally inaccessible modes makes the Universe effectively an open system.
+Nonetheless, the influence of processes occurring outside the past and possibly future horizons on everything inside are very small and negligible.
+Therefore, for all practical (local) applications the Universe behaves classically.